blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

         ![Adding load balancer rule for floating IP with all configurations set.](images/hands-on-lab/2019-03-25-17-51-59.png "Load balancer rule configurations")

 14. Next we need to verify our cluster's network names.
-Open the **Failover Cluster Manager**, expand **CLUST01**, select **Networks** then double-click **Cluster Network 2** to open the properties.
+Open the **Failover Cluster Manager**, expand **CLUST01**, select **Networks** then double-select **Cluster Network 2** to open the properties.
 Verify that Cluster Network 2's subnet is set to **172.16.1.0/24**.
 In some cases, the cluster deployment may reverse the names it assign to the cluster networks.
 If your subnet does not match here, then you will simply change the name of the cluster network in the script below to reflect this.

     ![The Failover Cluster Manager with Cluster Network 2 properties page open.
 The subnet is highlighted](images/hands-on-lab/2019-06-19-12-44-26.png "Cluster Network 2 properties")